WellthCare

 • Incentives and nondiscrimination rules: tying rewards to health factors can trigger HIPAA wellness constraints and other compliance considerations if not structured carefully.

-The safest approach is to design a system that can verify preventive actions and maintain audit-ready records without turning the employer into the handler of medical details.
-In other words: keep the employer out of the PHI stream while still proving outcomes.
+The safest approach: design a system that can verify preventive actions and maintain audit-ready records without the employer becoming a handler of medical details.
+Keep the employer out of the PHI stream while still proving outcomes.

 The “two-CFO problem”: employers manage claims, families manage cash flow